 'Codes in Parallel’ is an investigation into the multi-various languages codified in contemporary craft.

-Organisers of the Indian Ocean Craft Triennial invited Expressions of Interest in response to the curatorial theme of 'Codes in Parallel' in October/November 2022 from:
+The Indian Ocean Craft Triennial invited Expressions of Interest in response to the theme of 'Codes in Parallel' in late 2022 from:

 - artists and artisans from Indian Ocean Rim countries including Australia.